 Being unemployed can take a significant toll on your self-esteem, your financial situation, and your desire.
-If prolonged, it can also have a negative impact on your competency level (i.e., keeping up with skills, experience and attributes that are in demand in the job market).
+If prolonged, it can also hurt your competency level (i.e., keeping up with skills, experience and attributes that are in demand in the job market).
 Don’t get down on yourself.
 As you look for a new job, you need to understand that there are thousands of others who are also unemployed and looking for a job.

-To give yourself an edge and position yourself ahead of these other job seekers, implement an effective job market strategy for overcoming unemployment.
-Here are the top 3 strategies you need to consider in overcoming your unemployment.
+To give yourself an edge and position yourself ahead of these other job seekers, implement an active job market strategy for overcoming unemployment.
+Here are the top 3 plans you need to consider in overcoming your unemployment.

 Strategy 1– Create Your Job Opportunities: It is a statistical fact that 80 % of job seekers concentrate on 20 % of jobs available.
-You may find this puzzling, but it makes sense when you consider that these 20 % of jobs are the jobs advertised through the mainstream job channels most job seekers use– newspapers and recruitment agencies.
-Accessing the other 80 % of jobs via the hidden job market channels is where you need to concentrate your efforts.
+You may find this puzzling, but it makes sense when you consider that this 20 % of posts are the jobs advertised through the mainstream job channels most job seekers use– newspapers and recruitment agencies.
+Accessing the other 80 % of employment via the hidden job market channels is where you need to concentrate your efforts.

 Strategy 2– Take On Volunteer Work: It is rather shortsighted when job seekers say they can not do volunteer work because they don’t want to work for free, which is so far from the truth when you take the time to consider what you stand to get out of it.
 Volunteer work achieves five things:

-3. Puts you into the know with regard to the internal job market industry, as you now have one foot through the door at your place of volunteer work
+- Puts you into the know about the internal job market industry, as you now have one foot through the door at your place of volunteer work

-5. Naturally gives you an edge over other job applicants as a result of the first 4 reasons.
+- Naturally gives you an edge over other job applicants as a result of the first four reasons.

-Simply working on these top 3 areas will dramatically improve your chances of achieving your job goal in the quickest and most efficient manner possible.
-First a note of caution: the success of these strategies is very dependent on how well developed your job market skills are.
+Merely working on these top 3 areas will dramatically improve your chances of achieving your job goal most quickly and efficiently possible.
+First, a note of caution: the success of these strategies is very dependent on how well developed your job market skills are.
 Conduct a self-analysis of your current job market performance by taking this FREE Job Market Performance Assessment.